 Those things that God gives us in this life are blessings, but what we must learn to see and live by is the truth that all we have in this life is nothing in comparison to what awaits us in glory.
 Therefore, we should live and minister accordingly.
 We must do all we do with our eternity in mind.
-The word translated in this passage as “treasures” is θησαυρους, which describes “wealth.”
+The word “treasures” in v19 translates the Greek noun θησαυροὺς (thēsaurous) the accusative plural masculine case of θησαυρός (thēsauros), which describes “wealth.”
 In this context, it would refer to the accumulation of the things the world values.
 Our Lord tells us to not put our focus on accumulating the world’s goods in this life, but instead, put it on what has eternal value.
 If we ignore this and pursue what the world values, including things like fame, recognition, et cetera, then we will make compromises in the truth in order to please the world so we will continue in our accumulation of our earthly treasures.

 The doctrine of imputation is vital to true Christianity.
 If it is compromised then it opens the door to doctrines of demons which teach believers heretical things like a lack of the world’s goods or perceived “blessings” from God in this area means that we are not working hard enough to please God.
 We have fallen down on the job of keeping the whole law of God so we are being punished.
 This causes people to place their treasure in what can be seen in the here and now rather than trusting in the promises of God and seeing the truth through eyes of faith.

-But whatever gain I had, I counted as loss for the sake of Christ.
-(Philippians 3:7 ESV)
+7 But whatever things were gain to me, those things I have counted as loss for the sake of Christ.
+Philippians 3:7 (NASB)

-The gain (κερδη) Paul was referring to in this passage is the advancements he had made as Saul of Tarsus in the Jewish religious system as a Pharisee.
-This Greek word, κερδη, refers to gain such as money, lucre, or treasure, but Paul used it here to refer to his own earthly glory in the Jewish religious system.
-The word counted is the Greek word ηγημαι.
+The gain, κέρδη (kerdē), Paul was referring to in this passage is the advancements he had made as Saul of Tarsus in the Jewish religious system as a Pharisee.
+This Greek noun κέρδη refers to gain such as money, lucre, or treasure, but Paul used it here to refer to his own earthly glory in the Jewish religious system.
+The word “counted” is the Greek verb ἥγημαι (hēgēmai).
 In this verse’s rendering it is translated usually as if it took place in the past, but the actual grammar structure here is present tense, infinitive mood, and passive voice.
 This describes continuous or repeated action without any reference to when the action takes place.
-I believe Paul is not telling us to simply look at all of the world’s goods we have and then for Christ’s sake we count it all as loss (ζημιαν).
-Instead, we have our answer in the words δια τον χριστον, which are “because of the Christ.”
+I believe Paul is not telling us to simply look at all of the world’s goods we have and then for Christ’s sake we count it all as loss (ζημίαν).
+Instead, we have our answer in the words διὰ τὸν Χριστὸν, which are “because of the Christ.”
 The word δια is a primary preposition denoting the channel of an act.
 It could have been translated as “through” for instance.
 However, in this case we are to learn that the counting or considering of earthly gain as loss or detriment is because of Christ Himself and His work in us to change us or conform us unto Himself.

-Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
-For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ and be found in him, not having a righteousness of my own that comes from the law, but that which comes through faith in Christ, the righteousness from God that depends on faith– that I may know him and the power of his resurrection, and may share his sufferings, becoming like him in his death, that by any means possible I may attain the resurrection from the dead.
-(Philippians 3:8-11 ESV)
+8 More than that, I count all things to be loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ, 9 and may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith, 10 that I may know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death; 11 in order that I may attain to the resurrection from the dead.
+Philippians 3:8-11 (NASB)

 Here we see the result of the work of God in the heart of His people.
 They value the gift of their salvation through Jesus Christ higher than everything else to the point that they understand that these worldly things are only distractions and detriments in their spiritual growth.
-In fact, this view is so extreme that they learn to count them as rubbish (σκυβαλα).
-This word is pronounced as “skubala.”
+In fact, this view is so extreme that they learn to count them as rubbish, σκύβαλα (skybala).
 This word describes worthless things or stuff.
 It is refuse, dung, garbage, or rubbish.
 Dung seems very appropriate here in this contrast.